 Lakeem has had an HSA-qualified health plan for years and built the balance in his HSA up to more than \$150,000.
 Lakeem plans to retire soon, but will wait to take Social Security until after 70 to maximize his monthly benefit.
 Lakeem diligently pays any out-of-pocket expenses with after-tax funds and saves the documentation, keeping a running total qualified expenses.
-Just before Lakeem retires at age 69, he requests a distribution of \$75,000 (which equals his takehome pay) to reimburse expenses he previously paid with after-tax dollars.
+Just before Lakeem retires at age 69, he requests a distribution of \$75,000 (which happens to equal his annual take-home pay) to reimburse expenses he previously paid with after-tax dollars.
 This distribution will fully fund his first year of retirement, allowing him to postpone his Social Security benefits until they reach their maximum benefit level.